Best Dry Bag of 2020

 Sea to Summit Big River

 The Sea to Summit Big River features a classic roll-top design and is made out of 420D nylon, making it both lightweight and durable.
 Its material also lends to flexibility, so it's easy to stuff into any available crevice on your rig.
-It also features four welded TPU lash patches and two plastic D-rings which allow you to easily fasten it to your watercraft of choice.
+It features four welded TPU lash patches and two plastic D-rings, which allow you to fasten it to your watercraft of choice easily.
+It comes in several convenient sizes and features a white interior that brightens the inside, making it easier to find whatever you're looking for.
+It earns high scores across the board and comes with a reasonably low sticker price.

 Read review: Sea to Summit Big River